uqlibrary/technology-training/R/ggplot2_intro/ggplot2_intro.md

   - Click “New Project”
   - In “Directory name”, type the name of your project, e.g.
     “ggplot2\_intro”
-  - Select the folder where to locate your project: the `Documents/RProjects` folder, which you can create if it doesn’t exist yet.
+  - Select the folder where to locate your project: e.g. a `Documents/RProjects` folder, which you can create if it doesn’t exist yet.
   - Click the “Create Project” button
-  - create two folders in your new project
-      - `dir.create("scripts")`
+  - Create a folder to store our plots:
       - `dir.create("plots")`

 We will write ggplot2 code more comfortably in a **script**: